Managing Device Groups¶

 - Re-create it with the new name.

-- Re-add the UNC paths.
+- Re-add the target paths.

 Note: In-place rename is not currently available.
 Deletion and re-creation is the supported workflow.